sjinks/qt_eventdispatcher_epoll/README.md

 * does not use any private Qt headers
 * passes Qt 4 and Qt 5 event dispatcher, event loop, timer and socket notifier tests

-## Unsupported Features
-* undocumented `QCoreApplication::watchUnixSignal()` is not supported (GLib dispatcher does not support it either; this feature was removed from Qt 5 anyway)

 ## Requirements
 * Linux kernel >= 2.6.27